Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

     :width: 40%
     :alt: nextcloud-ios-login

-5. You will be shown the "Connect to your account" screen, and then click "Log In".
+5. You will be shown the "Connect to your account" screen.
+Tap "Log In".

    .. figure:: /_static/images/services/nextcloud/nextcloud-iOS-step4.png
     :width: 40%